jeremiecoullon/myblog/_posts/2020-04-10-NaturalNumbersOCaml.md

 We have built up natural numbers from first principles and now have a working calculator.
 However these operators start getting very slow for numbers of around 7 digits or more, so sticking with built-in integers sounds preferable..

 _All the code for this post is on [Github](https://github.com/jeremiecoullon/natural_numbers_post)_

+_Thanks to [James Jobanputra](https://www.linkedin.com/in/james-jobanputra-62582669) for useful feedback on this post_